steven-exarcos/pass-documentation/developer-documentation/notification-service/ns-configuration.md

 ## Notification Recipients

 The recipient(s) of a notification (e.g. email) is a function of a `{Submission, SubmissionEvent}` tuple.
 After the recipient list has been determined, it can be manipulated as discussed below.

 ### Whitelist

-Each configuration mode (discussed above) may have an associated whitelist.
+Each configuration mode may have an associated whitelist.
 If the whitelist is empty, _all_ recipients for a given notification will receive an email.
 If the whitelist is _not empty_, the recipients for a given notification will be filtered, and _only_ whitelisted recipients will receive the notification.
 Having a whitelist for the `DEMO` mode is useful to prevent accidental spamming of end users with test notifications.

 Production should use an empty whitelist (i.e. all potential notification recipients are whitelisted).

 ### Global Carbon Copy Support

-Each configuration mode (discussed above) may specify one or more "global carbon copy" addresses.
+Each configuration mode may specify one or more "global carbon copy" addresses.
 These addresses will receive a copy of each email sent by Notification Services (NS).
 Global carbon copy addresses are implicitly whitelisted; they do not need to be explicitly configured in a whitelist.
 Blind carbon copy is also supported.

 Here is an example recipient configuration that specifies a global carbon copy and a global blind carbon copy: